-• Secret key pair: Use the drop-down to select a secret key pair that you've configured in LogStream's internal secrets manager or (if enabled) an external KMS.
-Follow the Create link if you need to configure a key pair.
+• Secret key pair: Use the drop-down to select an API key/secret key pair that you've configured in LogStream's secrets manager.
+A Create link is available to store a new, reusable secret.

-Enable for SQS: Whether to use Assume Role credentials to access SQS.
-Defaults to No.
+Enable for SQS: Toggle to Yes to use Assume Role credentials to access SQS.